Easy get-together: Potluck dinner ideas and recipes

 • What is something that made you laugh recently?

-Sweet and spicy sriracha pecans add some fabulous crunch to pimento cheese dip.
+Sweet and spicy sriracha pecans add some fabulous crunch to this pimento cheese dip.
 This crowd-pleasing, Southern staple is having a renaissance these days and after one bite you will understand why.
 This dip can be made ahead will be ready and waiting when hungry (and soon to be happy!) guests arrive.